yunusgungor/DeepResearchAgent/README.md

 ### Prepare Environment
 ```
+# poetry install environment
 conda create -n dra python=3.11
 conda activate dra
 make install

+# (Optional) You can also use requirements.txt to setup the environment
+conda create -n dra python=3.11
+conda activate dra
+make install-requirements

 # If you encounter any issues with Playwright during installation, you can install it manually:
 pip install playwright